quadro40k/quadrobot/README.md

 Ping, help and reload commands are also unaltered versions of the commands from Discord.js guide.
 They are very well described there so if really curious, check the guide out.
 No specific dependencies for these commands.

+#### rescan

+This command deletes the require cache and then performs rescan of all .js files in ./commands folder, loading up any newly added commands.
+Without this addition of new commands requires bot restart (which is bad).
+The command is restricted to be used by admin only, using hard coded discordId (and refusing to execute if author's id doesn't match).

 #### time

 Time command uses single function getLocalTime to return local time back to the message author.
 If used without argument, returns UTC time.